Tenant's Guide to Renting Property

-If you have a specific type of property in mind we can take details of your requirements and place you onto our data base and contact you should a suitable property become available.
+If you are looking for a particular type of property, we can take details of your requirements and add you to our applicant database.
+We will then contact you should a suitable property become available.

-Once you have viewed a property and decided to proceed with the letting we will start the process of arranging the tenancy agreement, deposits, references etc...
+Once you have viewed a property and decided you would like to proceed, we will guide you through the next stages of the lettings process, including references, tenancy documentation, deposits, and move-in arrangements.

 Reserving a property